mahamzaidi/secret-marketplace/README.md

 8) The marketplace contract has been coded as such that it will call list_nft function from the receiver functions.
 Thus all the nfts sent to this contract will be directly listed on the contract.

 ## For the required HandleMsg and HandleAnswer:
-Go to msg.rs file.
+Go to **msg.rs** file.
 The required HandleMsgs for first 6 steps are :

-RegisterReceiveNft,
+-RegisterReceiveNft,
-TransferNft,
+-TransferNft,
-SendNft,
+-SendNft,
-CreateViewingKey
+-CreateViewingKey

 The required HandleAnswers for first 6 steps are:

-RegisterReceiveNft,
+-RegisterReceiveNft,
-TransferNft,
+-TransferNft,
-SendNft,
+-SendNft,
-CreateViewingKey
+-CreateViewingKey

 The HandleAnswers return an Enum variable which is defined in the msg.rs as this